 Some pregnant women worry that if they lift their arms above their head, the umbilical cord will get wrapped around their baby’s neck.
 This is false.
 The truth is umbilical cords are not affected based on how women position their bodies during pregnancy.

-If you have any questions about any potential myths being truths, ALWAYS consult your doctor before trying/using any method or ingredient while pregnant.
+If you have any questions about any common pregnancy myths being truths, ALWAYS consult your doctor before trying/using any method or ingredient while pregnant.